College Assistance Program

-The College Assistance Program (CAP) of Iona College is an optional, fee-based program that offers comprehensive support and services for students with learning disabilities, AD/HD, traumatic brain injuries or are on the autism spectrum.
-CAP is a comprehensive, skills-based support program that operates in accordance with the Americans with Disabilities Act (ADA) as amended by the ADA Amendment Acts (ADAAA).
-In addition to encouraging success by providing instruction tailored to individual strengths and needs, the program emphasizes broadly applicable strategies that cross academic disciplines.
+The College Assistance Program (CAP) at Iona College is an optional, fee-based program that offers comprehensive support and services for students with learning disabilities, AD/HD, traumatic brain injuries or are on the autism spectrum.
+CAP is a comprehensive, skills-based support program that operates in accordance with the Americans with Disabilities Act as amended (ADAAA) and Section 504 of the Rehabilitation Act.

-The team of professional learning specialists who work with CAP students is devoted to the support and guidance of each student.
-They train students to incorporate appropriate skills-based strategies which cross the disciplines.
-The goal is for students to gradually practice these skills until they are able to master them independently.
-With success comes self-confidence and a greater ability to plan and achieve academic, personal and career goals.
+Comprised of a team of professional learning specialists who are devoted to the support and guidance of each student, staff train students to incorporate appropriate skills-based strategies that cross disciplines.
+The goal is for students to gradually practice these skills until they are able to perform them independently.
+With success comes self-confidence and the ability to outline and achieve academic, personal and career goals.
 Additionally, the CAP counselor assists students with academic coaching, stress management, and career and internship planning.